 xₖ are linearly dependent.
 Otherwise, we call them linearly independent.
 (Please note that here, we mention all these notions briefly.
 For more in-depth study, be sure to check out the calculator dedicated to linear dependence.)

 Any linearly independent set of vectors that generate a space is called its basis.
 In particular, the basis for the null space of a matrix is a collection of vectors that generate that matrix's kernel.
-Therefore, coming back to the nullity definition at the beginning of this section, we can reformulate it as follows:
+Therefore, coming back to the nullity definition at the beginning of, we can reformulate it as follows:

 |💡 The nullity of a matrix is the number of linearly independent vectors that generate the null space of that matrix.|